bradrn/Conkey/README.md

 **There is now a Mac OSX version!** Build and install it using the instructions below.

+If you are interested, ports of Conkey to other platforms would be welcomed;
+  refer to the instructions [here](https://github.com/bradrn/Conkey/blob/master/ms2mim/README.md) for details.

 ## Installation

 Install Conkey using the files from the [latest release](https://github.com/bradrn/Conkey/releases/latest).